 Many memories of Southern grandmas involve them rolling out the dumpling dough right on the counter, flouring the surface to prevent it from sticking.
 They cut the dough into strips and added it to a slow-cooked, flavorful chicken broth that had been simmering for hours.
 The boiled dumplings, combined with the tender chicken and vegetables, made many a satisfying Sunday meal, feeding a large family with one pot and less expense.

 A funny-looking fish inhabits the creeks and rivers of the lower South, and it has whiskers.
 They are a fun fish to catch, simply caught by many Southern children with a cane pole loaded with a piece of a hot dog.
 Fishermen, meanwhile, have to be careful of the saltwater version—its poison-loaded barbs will cause a quick trip to the hospital.

-The freshwater fish, like the 89-pound fish just caught by an angler in South Carolina, is delicious fried in a batter of cornmeal, served traditionally with hush puppies, fried potatoes, and coleslaw.
+The freshwater fish, like this 89-pound fish caught by an angler in South Carolina, is delicious fried in a batter of cornmeal, served traditionally with hush puppies, fried potatoes, and coleslaw.

 Some bakers in the South swear by the addition of Coca-Cola to cake to punch up the sweetness and add airiness to the texture with the carbonation.
 The Coca-Cola sheet cake is smothered with marshmallows and icing straight out of the oven, adding to the gooey dessert.

-Cracker Barrel adopted the recipe in 1997 when they were looking for a way to use Coca-Cola in their menu, calling it "Double Chocolate Fudge Coca-Cola Cake."
+Cracker Barrel adopted the recipe in 1997 when the company was looking for a way to use Coca-Cola in their menu, calling it "Double Chocolate Fudge Coca-Cola Cake."
 It was so loved by diners that it has now become their signature dessert.

 Salted Peanuts and Coke